lakalia/dataviz-project/README.md

 ## Open Questions

-Although Hans Rosling's visualization on which this project was initially based has been implemented in React and D3 and the code is available on the internet, I wanted to implement this project myself entirely from scratch in order to learn React and D3.
-I was concerned the project was too ambitious for the time we had to complete it, but ultimately I was able to complete it and it was a great learning exercise and a great way to showcase what I have learned.
+Although Hans Rosling's visualization on which this project was initially based has been implemented in React and D3 and the code is available on the internet, I wanted to implement this project myself entirely from scratch in order to really learn React and D3.
+I was concerned the project was too ambitious for the time we had to complete it, but ultimately I did complete it by the end of the class -- it was a great learning exercise and a great way to showcase what I have learned!

 ### Schedule of Deliverables